hackclub/hackclub/workshops/hack_club_badge_generator/README.md

     return fontsize
 ```

-What this function does is, it calculates the fontsize so that the width of the text (in this case your name and the hack club name) is approximately equal in width to the image we have pasted.
+What this function does is, calculate the font size so that the width of the text (in this case your name and the hack club name) is approximately equal in width to the image we have pasted.
 we start with fontsize = 1.
 The `img_fraction` signifies the percentage of the image the text should cover.
-The default value is given as 1 so that the fontsize of the text we enter is such that  the width of the text is approximately equal to the width of the image we have pasted.
+The default value is given as 1 so that the font size of the text we enter is such that the width of the text is approximately equal to the width of the image we have pasted.
-We define the font variable with the font to be used and the fontsize
+We define the font variable with the font to be used and the font size

 `font = ImageFont.truetype("Gobold Regular.otf", fontsize)`

-Next we increase the fontsize in steps of 1 until the width is just greater than the image width using a while loop.
+Next, we increase the font size in steps of 1 until the width is just greater than the image width using a while loop.
 The `getsize()` function returns a tuple of the form (<width>, <height>).
 So `font.getsize[0]` refers to the width of the text.
-Similarly the size function of an image returns a tuple of the same format.
+Similarly, the size function of an image returns a tuple of the same format.
 So  `image.size[0]` will give you the width of the image.
 We multiply that with the image fraction so that we get the maximum width that our text can have.
-Now we increase the fontsize until the width of the text is just greater than the maximum value.
-When the desired fontsize is reached, the while loop will be terminated.
+Now we increase the font size until the width of the text is just greater than the maximum value.
+When the desired font size is reached, the while loop will be terminated.
 Now we just do some final adjustments so that the name doesn't look too big or too small.
-If the fontsize is greater than 80 we decrease it to 80.
-If the fontsize is smaller than 35, then we call the `get_fontsize()` function once again, but this time the fraction of image to fill is changed to 1.4.
+If the font size is greater than 80 we decrease it to 80.
+If the font size is smaller than 35, then we call the `get_fontsize()` function once again, but this time the fraction of the image to fill is changed to 1.4.
-After these final adjustments are done, the function returns the fontsize.
+After these final adjustments are done, the function returns the font size.

 That's the whole of `get_fontsize()`.